 7km south of Porto Vecchio, Santa Giulia is ideally located for those wanting to explore the south coast.
-The beach is simply idyllic with a string of sandy bays backed by parasol pines and a good selection of shops, restaurants and water sports for hire.
+The beach is simply idyllic with a string of sandy bays backed by parasol pines and a good selection of restaurants and water sport activities.

 Arguably the most famous beach on the island, the beach at Palombaggia is one of Corsica's finest and therefore one of its most popular.
 It was recently voted one of Europe's top 20 beaches in a poll in the Times and as such it can be very crowded in peak season - and it's easy to see why.
 An exquisite blend of fine white sand guarded by huge red granite rocks and fronted with gorgeous blue seas, and lined with beautiful pine trees.

 A beautiful half moon of white sand and turquoise water to the North of Porto Vecchio that has several water sports facilities.